nitad54448/Halbach/README.md

 ## Overview and Principle of Operation

 The system is designed to overcome common challenges in high-temperature Hall effect measurements, such as thermal gradients and thermoelectric voltages.
 The key point of this system, which is used in my lab nowadays, is the use of a rotating permanent NdFeB **Halbach magnet array** which allows for measurements under various conditions.
 For this setup, we employ a lab-made furnace inserted in a sample holder maintained under vacuum, heated internally, and inserted in "donut" of the magnet.
-Our setup has holder of 28 mm diameter; obviously larger bores will be more comfortable to work with but will be more much expensive.
+The sample is mounted on a holder that can be heated up to 773 K. Our setup has holder of 28 mm diameter; obviously larger bores will be more comfortable to work with but will be more much expensive.

 This magnet is mounted on a motorized stage (Owis Gmbh), allowing it to be rotated at controlled speeds (up to ~2 Hz) or fixed at specific angles.
 This rotation enables the application of either a DC or an AC magnetic field to the sample.
-The sample is mounted on a holder that can be heated up to 773 K and is placed within the magnet's bore.
 The system supports multiple measurement modes by combining DC or AC magnetic fields with either DC or AC electrical currents.

 **DC Field Mode**
 The magnet is rotated to a series of fixed angles.
 The Hall voltage shows a cosine dependence on the angle between the magnetic field and the sample normal.
 By fitting the measured voltage against the cosine of the angle, the Hall coefficient is extracted from the slope.
 This method is very fast, with a full set of measurements taking few tens of seconds.

 **AC Field Mode**
 The magnet is rotated continuously at a constant frequency, typically 1 Hz.
-A position detector is fed to the Reference-in of a ock-in amplifier, which is highly effective at filtering out DC offsets and noise.
+A position detector is fed to the Reference-in of a lock-in amplifier, which is highly effective at filtering out DC offsets and noise.
 This can be done with either a DC current or a dual-AC method (AC current and AC field) for maximum noise rejection.
 This method takes longer, few minutes for one measurement, and is to be used for low mobility samples.

 ---